HajimeKawahara/exojax/documents/tutorials/get_started.rst

 Get Started
 ===========

-Last update: September 7th (2024) Hajime Kawahara for v1.5
+Last update: October 3rd (2024) Hajime Kawahara for v1.6

 First, we recommend 64-bit if you do not think about numerical errors.
 Use jax.config to set 64-bit.
 (But note that 32-bit is sufficient in